 Pathological arrhythmias, on the other hand, have potentially significant impacts on quality of life or performance.
 They become problematic when the muscles and brain are no longer sufficiently supplied with oxygen.
 Arrhythmias can, for example, lead to significant underperformance or even syncope.

-How to detect an arrhythmia?
+How to detect an arrhythmia in horses?

 The ECG, the essential tool for the detection of arrhythmia